 receive service in a manner that is free from harassment or coercion and that protects the person’s right to self-determination;

-refuse any service, treatment, or medication, unless mandated by law or court order; and
+refuse any service, treatment, modality, or medication, unless mandated by law or court order;

-be informed about the consequences of such refusal, which can include discharge.
+be informed about the consequences of such refusal, which can include discharge; and

+review and revoke their consent at any time.

-Related Standards: DV 5.01, PRG 4.03
+Related Standards: DV 5.01, PRG 4.03, RPM 8.03

 Note: Please see the Case Record Checklist for additional guidance on this standard.